Skip to content

 Given the tremendous amount of document-based work in the legal industry, the breadth and depth of generative AI’s capabilities will almost certainly cause major disruption in the years ahead.

-It’s still early in the game so there are many unknowns regarding the impact of AI on legal departments, but legal AI tools could offer a tremendous opportunity for career growth.
+It’s still early in the game so there are many unknowns regarding the impact of AI on legal departments, but it could offer a tremendous opportunity for career growth.
 Generative AI can provide significant advantages in your research, by helping source answers more quickly.
 You can expect to engage with generative AI in a conversational manner to get up to speed on what’s new and get model language to start drafting.

 The future of AI and legal professionals calls for streamlining tedious and time-consuming tasks, such as due diligence, document and contract review, contract management, sorting files, and proofreading.
 As a result, you’ll be able to focus on more valuable and creative legal pursuits and advice that only a human can tackle.